AOT-Technologies/forms-flow-ai/forms-flow-data-analysis-api/README.md

 One of the unique features of the formsflow.ai framework is Sentiment Analysis.
 It can analyze the sentiment from forms based on specific topics mentioned by the designer during form creation.

 * A form designer can drag and drop **Text Area with Analytics component** and in section **Data** add key topics for Sentiment Analysis like facility, service, etc. This activates sentiment analysis component.
-* Based on the input responses of the user formsflow.ai process sentiment associated with each user's responses and stores it MongoDB database using **Python API**.
+* Based on the input responses of the user formsflow.ai process sentiment associated with each user's responses and the response will be patched to mongo by Camunda listener.
 * You can take data stored in mongodb and create **meaningful visualization** based on the  output of sentiment API in Redash dashboards.
 This information can be found in the **Insights section** for staff user formsflow.ai.

 A potential architectural conflict, which can happen is the choosing of postgres database and mongodb database.
 What database should we use, for which arhchitecure.